apache/calcite/site/_docs/howto.md

 ./gradlew prepareVote -Prc=0

 # Push release candidate to ASF servers
+# If you prefer to use Github account, change pushRepositoryProvider to GITHUB
-./gradlew prepareVote -Prc=0 -Pasf -Pasf.git.pushRepositoryProvider=GITHUB
+./gradlew prepareVote -Prc=0 -Pasf -Pasf.git.pushRepositoryProvider=GITBOX
 {% endhighlight %}

 #### Troubleshooting